For those possibly unaware who Warren Zevon was don’t worry – redemption is at hand.

 Given only a few months to live he strove to finish ‘The Wind‘ which would prove to be his final album.
 Many of the old crowd (Browne, Springsteen, Walsh, Henley, Schmidt, Petty, Cooder, Keltner) rally round to ensure completion, the album astonishingly good given the circumstances – the closing song a lullaby entitled ‘Keep Me In Your Heart,’ capable of inducing tears from a boulder.

-Zevon outlived his first prognosis, passing away on September 7 2003 and with a macabre irony he would have smiled at, just a few days later ‘Keep Me In Your Heart‘ was nominated as ‘Song of the Year’ and ‘The Wind‘ album of the year – both triumphant when it came to the Grammys a month later, leaving some of us to ask where the hell were the judges between 1976 and 1982?
+Zevon outlived his first prognosis, passing away on September 7 2003 and with a macabre irony he would have smiled at, just a few days later ‘Keep Me In Your Heart‘ was nominated as ‘Song of the Year’ and ‘The Wind‘ album of the year.
+Both were triumphant when it came to the Grammys a month later, leaving some of us to ask where the hell were the judges between 1976 and 1982?

 During this period Zevon was constantly lapping the Eagles, Fleetwood Mac and Crosby Stills and Nash, each of whom walked away with the honours in that era.